 With flu season already bombarding our homes, staying clean is important for all of us.
-In my effort to transform our adult environment at home into one where our boys (27 months and 9 months) feel liberated and independent, this week for Montessori in the Home I focused on the process of washing hands.
-By the way, this activity about germs is perfect for teaching kids the power of soap!
+In my effort to transform our adult environment at home into one where our boys feel liberated and independent, this week for Montessori in the Home, I focused on the process of washing hands.

 Montessori at Home – Washing Hands